DataMigrators/cpd-docs.mettleci.io/source-markdown/creating-a-datastage-test-case.md

 1. Click **Next**
 1. Specify the names of Parameters or parameter sets to for which your test will supply values.
 Click **Create**.

-## Editing a DataStage unit test case

-You can edit DataStage test cases either from the Asset browser or directly from within the DataStage designer canvas.

-**From the asset browser**
-1. Open an existing project project.
-1. Click New asset + > Create DataStage test case.

-**From the DataStage canvas**

-1. Open an existing DataStage flow or create a new flow.
-1. Click the **Test cases** icon to open up the Test cases side panel.
-1. Click **New test case +**

-## Learn more
-<a href="learn-more"></a>